FomichAnastasia/project/README.md

 cmd python3 app.py # run the [app](https://github.com/FomichAnastasia/project/blob/master/app.py)
  ```

-### What files are inside our docker?
+### What files are inside our docker container?

-Here you can see all content of the working directory but we don't need all of the files to be added to docker
+Here you can see all content of the working directory but we don't need all of the files to be added to docker.
+In the git hub folder you can find all source (исходные?) files but not all of them will be included into the docker.
+Moreover, here you can see **env** folder which is not included in git files ass well because it was added i gitignore file too.

 ![image](https://github.com/FomichAnastasia/project/assets/114520431/7dae5499-6a7f-49cd-a705-b93674c4ba3d)

-So, we specified what files should be excluded from docker with [dockerignore](https://github.com/FomichAnastasia/project/blob/master/.dockerignore) file
+So, we specified what files should be excluded from docker with [dockerignore](https://github.com/FomichAnastasia/project/blob/master/.dockerignore) file and [gitigonore](https://github.com/FomichAnastasia/project/blob/master/.gitignore) file.

 ## Install instructions and run app with virtual environment